 Is 2500 calories sufficient to build muscle?

-While the exact number of calories needed to build muscle varies from person to person, it’s generally accepted that 2500 calories are sufficient for most women and small men.
+The exact number of calories needed to build muscle varies from person to person.
+However, it’s generally accepted that 2500 calories are sufficient for most women and small men.

 However, simply consuming enough calories is not enough to promote muscle growth.
 Adequate protein intake is essential to fuel the growth and repair of muscles.